 A retired couple relaxes on a carefully selected park bench to spectate the shimmering show of autumn leaves.

 Front Row Seating is one of a series of oil paintings by Pat Cross on the desirability and viability of living in this small town designed by Eleanor Roosevelt and how that plays out into our modern day.

-In this 16" x 20" oil painting, the artist used all professional grade, archival quality materials and production methods.
+In this custom framed oil painting, the artist used all professional grade, archival quality materials and production methods.
 The painting is on a triple-primed birch wood panel and is sealed with a clear, UV protective finish for lasting impressions.
 This painting is mounted in a custom, solid wood frame, wired and ready to hang in your home or office, anywhere you desire a reminder to pause and take in the view before you.

 This program, Eleanor’s 2020 Vision, is presented with financial assistance from the West Virginia Division of Arts, Culture and History and the National Endowment for the Arts, with approval from the WV Commission on the Arts.